Easy Bible Quiz and Questions with Answers.

 Exodus 7:1-7

-God afflicted Miriam with leprosy when she attempted to undermine Moses and seize control during their time in the desert.
+God afflicted Miriam with leprosy when she attempted to undermine Moses and seize control while in the desert.

 Numbers 26:5